juhakivekas/explision/README.md

 This program will explode your models for you so that you can then build them back toghether from magnificent lasercut triangles of plywood, acryl or MDF.
 The tool is meant for making physical models of any 3D model.
-The only known limitations are printbed size and very sharp angles.

 Compiling
 ---------